 Unexplained Sounds Group is the parent label of Eighth Tower Records, whose occult themed compilations we’ve reviewed on Archaic Triad (#1, #2, #3).
-This Italian “platform”, run by Raffaele Pezella of Sonologyst, has been active for about two years now, on its self-undertaken mission to investigate the international underground music scene(s).
+This Italian “platform”, run by Raffaele Pezella of Sonologyst, has been active for about two years now on a self-undertaken mission to investigate the international underground music scene(s).
 This the label’s latest effort, released just in time for the Iranian elections of May 19th, contains well over two hours of Iranian experimental music.
 A few familiar names appear, as well as more than a dozen of acts completely unknown, at least to Archaic Triad.

 Like much of Unexplained Sound’s fare, this compilation is dominated by ambient and atmospheric music.
 The darker variety is represented by several artists.
 Xerxes the Dark’s “Longing to Return” is an unusually concrete piece, where shadow drones, manipulated voices and echoing object manipulation all serve to conjure an extremely obscure and beautiful mood.
 Alphaxone’s “A Dystopia” could have come straight off of one of their Cryo Chamber releases, with vivid pads and lucid, slow melodies building a brilliant sonic milieu.
 Soheil Soheili is another dark ambient effort, whose peculiarly titled “Labrotary” explores the fine art of drones, soft electronic hiss and nice pads to create a very interesting piece of dark ambiance.